ebulliner/book-finder/README.md

 # Book Finder Search Engine ![License: MIT](<https://img.shields.io/badge/License-MIT-yellow.svg>)
-  This assignment was for our coding bootcamp.We were provided with some starter code and our job was to refactor it and make it become a MERN stack app.
+  This assignment was for our coding bootcamp.
+We were provided with some starter code and our job was to refactor it and make it become a MERN stack app.
   # Table of Contents:
   * [Installation](#installation)
   * [Usage](#usage)